UCA4SVR/TOUCAN-VR/README.md

 The repository provides an Android Studio project.
 Clone or download it, import the project in Android Studio, let Gradle check for dependencies and install the application in your favourite device.

+## External Dependencies

+The following applications are needed in order TOUCAN_VR to properly run:

+1. Samsung Gear VR Framework

 ## Mandatory requirement

-TOUCAN_VR retrieves all network configuration parameters, video to be played and logs to be recorded from the TOUCAN_VR Application (https://github.com/UCA4SVR/TOUCAN_VR_parametrizer).
+TOUCAN_VR retrieves all network configuration parameters, video to be played and logs to be recorded from the TOUCAN_VR Parametrizer Application (https://github.com/UCA4SVR/TOUCAN_VR_parametrizer).
 TOUCAN_VR must be started from TOUCAN_VR_Parametrizer.
 Launching TOUCAN_VR from the launcher will result in an error.
 You may want to test the application with a fix input and a set of predifined parameters: please tune the file PlayerActivity.java and its functions isIntentValid(intent) and parseIntent().

 ## Permissions